caroldaniel/42sp-cursus-inception/guides/Mandatory-en.md

 Pre-Requisites
 </h2>

-Now, let's get to the fun part.
+Now, let's prepare to the fun part.
 Before we can start working on the project, though, we need to set up our environment, and that said environment consists of a Virtual Machine and Docker installed on it.

 For this, the initial setup consists of only two downloadables: